wcatron/query-projects/README.md

 A cli for running scripts across your organizations repos.

 - Manages a local copy of all your repos for fast up-to-date access to the current state of your system. `query-projects add`, `query-projects pull`, and `query-projects sync`.
-- Provides a Typescript and Lua (Currently referred to as "plans") scripting system to run analysis across your codebases with `query-projects run`.
+- Provides a Typescript and Lua (Currently referred to as "plans") scripting system to run deterministic analysis across your codebases with `query-projects run`.
 - Explores ways to use AI to generate analysis across your codebases with `query-projects ask`.

 ## Getting Started (User Guide)